The Homecoming of Beorhtnoth Beorhthelm's Son: Plot

 The play itself is the story of two characters, Tidwald (Tida) and Torhthelm (Totta), retrieving the body of Beorhtnoth, Ealdorman of Essex, from the battlefield at Maldon.
 After a brief search they eventually find their lord's battle-mangled body and his golden sword.
 In the middle of the action, Totta slays an English battlefield-looter, for which Tída chastises him.
 The murder provides an opportunity for the characters to discuss the ethics of Beorhtnoth's actions.
 Totta is a romantic who thinks Beorhtnoth's actions were tragically noble, while Tída is the battle-experienced farmer who takes the realist position, pointing out the folly of Beorhtnoth's decision to let the Vikings cross the causeway.
-Eventually the two characters load the lord's body onto a cart, and the drama closes with them leaving the battlefield for a nearby abbey in Ely.
+Eventually the two characters load the lord's body onto a cart, and the drama closes with their leaving the battlefield for a nearby abbey in Ely.